Hapax Locks : Value-Based Mutual Exclusion: Empirical Performance Results

 We collected data on 2 different platforms. \textbf{ARMv8} is an ARMv8 AARCH64 Ampere Altra Max NeoVerse-N1 non-NUMA system with 128 processors on a single socket, running Ubuntu 24.04.
 We compiled all code using the \texttt{-mno-\allowbreak{}outline-atomics} \texttt{-march=\allowbreak{}armv8.2-a+lse} flags in order to allow direct use of modern atomic \texttt{exchange}, \texttt{CAS} and \texttt{fetch-and-add} instructions instead of the legacy LL-SC (load-locked store-conditional) forms thereof.
 All lock busy-wait loops used the ARMv8 \texttt{YIELD} instruction.
 In the listings, the \texttt{Pause} operation reflects a single ARMv8 \texttt{YIELD} instruction. \textbf{AMD} is a 2-node system with AMD EPYC 9754 128-Core Processors (Ryzen) running Ubuntu 24.04.
 Each processor has 2 hyperthreads, yielding a total of 512 logical processors.
 The \texttt{Pause} operation is implemented as the \texttt{PAUSE} instruction.

 Factory-provided system defaults were used in all cases.
-Default free-range unbound threads were used, with no pinning of threads to processors or NUMA nodes.
+Unless otherwise noted, default free-range unbound threads were used, with no pinning of threads to processors or NUMA nodes.
 We used the default version of the GNU \texttt{g++} compiler as provided by the Ubuntu distributions.